Zoom Privacy Issues Business Users Need to Know

 What is Zoom and Zoom Team Chat?

 Zoom video conferencing app is a popular tool that supports video calls and screen sharing.
 Zoom also offers real-time messaging features using Zoom Team Chat.
 Users can hold private and group conversations or join channels arranged by topic.

 Zoom is used by commercial and non-profit businesses, governments, healthcare providers, schools, and individuals.
 Zoom’s features include webinar hosting, meeting recording, scheduling, and visual breakout rooms, making it a versatile and efficient collaboration and communication tool for remote work.

 What is Zoom Trust Center?

 The Trust Center also provides resources for users to learn about best practices for keeping video meetings secure, protecting personal information, and preventing unauthorized access to Zoom accounts.

-Protect your data and your people with Aware for Zoom
+Learn more about how to protect your data and your people with Aware for Zoom.

 Are Zoom calls private?

 The privacy of Zoom calls depends in large part on the end user.
 Zoom provides various security features that can help ensure that calls are kept private and secure.
 For example, meetings can be protected with a password and a waiting room, where participants are held until the host admits them into the meeting.
 The host can also control who can share their screen or record the meeting and can lock the meeting once all participants have joined.